cheung0/Machine-Learning/README.md

 Predicting Air Quality.
 Actually more like analyzing air quality, since the weather forecast is lot better than my model.
 Intro:
 We all have fundamental needs, such as food, water, love, and clean air.
 I wanted to analyze air quality in the Bay Area (2023).
-Here are some practical takeaways from my findings: Air quality is better on weekends.
+Practical takeaway from my findings: #air quality is better on weekends.
 Therefore, you might want to open your windows for fresh air on Saturdays and Sundays.

 Summary:
 I analyzed 1432 data samples from air quality sensor data around the Bay Area during 2023.
 Some factors that play a role in air quality include: traffic, industrial activity, and environmental factors.
 For Alameda County specifically, the average AQI for weekends was 23 and the average for weekdays 23.6.
 My sample size wasn't big enough, so I analyzed again with data from counties: Alameda, Santa Clara, SF, San Mateo, Contra Costa.
 The average AQI for weekends was 22.93 and the average for weekdays 23.07.
 Again, a small difference appears, but if you use this knowledge and apply it over the span of thousands of days, it can make a big difference in your health and well being.